Census records can rightfully be called the foundation upon which much of our research builds upon. That begs a question.

 In the 1870 census above, would you have noticed (circled in red):

-–that dollar value in the real property column 8 for Mary Ross implies ownership of land?
+–that the dollar value in the real property column 8 for Mary Ross implies land ownership?
 You’d want to find those deed records.

-–that the high real estate value for Remus Riggs suggests he had been a slaveowner?
+–that the high real estate value for Remus Riggs suggests previous slaveownership?

 –the tickmark in column 20 saying that James Berry was maimed, crippled or bedridden?

-–wife Valeria who is “housekeeping” is working for wages outside the house, while the wife Ella who is “keeping house” is more what we would think of as a housewife?
+–wife Valeria who was “housekeeping” was working for wages outside the house?
+Wife Ella, who was “keeping house,” is more what we would think of as a housewife?

-–the Matthias Dorsey and Nancy Williams families are living under the same roof (dwelling no. 478 contains families 495 and 496)?
-It doesn’t mean they are related, but that is a distinct possibility that’s needs exploration.
+–the Matthias Dorsey and Nancy Williams families lived under the same roof (dwelling no. 478 contains families 495 and 496)?
+It doesn’t mean they are related, but that possibility needs exploration.

-–Harry Haskins “Emp” in column 20 means he was an employer paying people to work for him, while Emmett Fly was working for wages?
-(In fact, this enumerator did not follow instructions–he was supposed to write a “w” for wages, not a “wa”)
+–Harry Haskins “Emp” in column 20 means he was an employer paying people to work for him?
+Emmett Fly was working for wages? (this enumerator did not follow instructions; he was supposed to write a “w” for wages, not a “wa”)

-–the “O” in column 26 means Harry Haskins and James Tall own their property, while Emmett Fly and Jerry Bridges are renting, with an “R” in that same column?
+–the “O” in column 26 means Harry Haskins and James Tall own their property.
+Emmett Fly and Jerry Bridges are renting, with an “R” in that same column?

 –the “H” in column 28 means Emmett Fly is living in a House, not a Farmhouse?